builtnorth/wp-baseline/README.md

 ### Disable Comments

-Comments are disabled by default.
-If your site requires comment functionality simply, set this feature to return false:
+Comments remain enabled by default.
+If you would like to disable them, set this feature to return true:

 ```
-add_filter('built_baseline_disable_comments', '__return_false');
+add_filter('built_baseline_disable_comments', '__return_true');
 ```

 ## Disclaimer